 - Valentine's Day: February 14 is recognized as St. Valentine's Day and is a celebrated day for romance much like it is in the United States.
 If you are traveling in Australia with your partner and want to do something romantic, make sure to plan in advance.

 February Travel Tips

-- Being midsummer, February is still popular beach time in Australia, especially in Sydney and Melbourne.
+- Being midsummer, February is still a popular beach time in Australia, especially in Sydney and Melbourne.
 But be safe on Australian beaches: The poisonous box jellyfish, including the deadly Irukandji jellyfish, are common along the north Queensland coast past Great Keppel Island.

 - Summer is a favorite time for visitors, but the January school holidays have ended.
 Still, hotels can be booked almost a year or more in advance, so plan ahead for the best deals or expect to pay a premium.
 Rental cars are also more expensive.

 - In many parts of the country, bugs like flies and mosquitoes are prevalent.
 Pick up a bottle of insect repellant while you're there.

 - Heat can be excessive throughout much of Australia.
 Prepare yourself by drinking plenty of water, seeking shade (or air-conditioning) during the hottest parts of the day, and applying plenty of sunscreen.
 Additionally, the wet season in the tropics can cause excessive humidity in some places.
 Tropical cyclones, or hurricanes, aren't frequent but do occur on occasion.